FAQs

 Q: Can I visit before applying?

-A: The best way to become familiar with Pilibos is to attend one of our Admissions Open Houses (when available), engage in a virtual experience, or contact your grade level’s Academic Director to schedule a visit.
+A: The best way to become familiar with Pilibos is to attend one of our Admissions Open Houses (when available), engage in a virtual experience, or contact your grade level's Academic Director to schedule a visit.
 We encourage and welcome you to become as familiar with the School as possible.
-Don't hesitate to get in touch with the Admissions Office with any questions at (323) 668-2661 or email at [email protected].
+Don't hesitate to contact the Admissions Office by email at [email protected].

 Q: Do you have to apply to attend an open house or tour?

 A: No, our school tours and open houses are open to all prospective families.
 We offer private tours on school days throughout the academic year.
-Please check out the visit our school page for more information.
+Please visit our school page for more information.

 Q: Where do we park when we visit the school?